Sacramento's police chief faces a test after his officers kill an unarmed, black father

 Councilwoman Angelique Ashby said he reached out to her a decade ago when police were trying to solve a homicide in the Creekside neighborhood, where she headed the neighbors' association.

-"It was his instinct to call me," she said.
+"It was his instinct to call me," she said this week.
 "I was just a community leader, but he saw great value in that."

 A resident's surveillance system eventually led to an arrest in the killing.
 Hahn also called Ashby to plan a community meeting to address a rash of burglaries.
 Her participation was vital, Ashby recalled Hahn saying, so she cut short a vacation to be there.

-Hahn also oversaw a criminal justice program at several Sacramento high schools, said Sonia Lewis, a former criminal justice program teacher who is now a chapter leader of Black Lives Matter Sacramento.
+Hahn also oversaw a criminal justice academy at several Sacramento high schools, said Sonia Lewis, a former criminal justice program teacher who is now a chapter leader of Black Lives Matter Sacramento.

 Hahn "fought for kids in that program," she said, and supported initiatives like a crime-scene investigation class and a week-long trip for students to New York and Washington.